dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Deployment Step-by-Step.md

 5. Now, you must get the **KEY** and **ENDPOINT** for the **Text Analytics** service.
 Open your **Cognitive Service for Language** and on the **Resource Management** pane, click on **Keys and Endpoints**.
 Copy both the **KEY 1** and **Endpoint** values and set them in the **config.properties** file accordingly.

 6. And finally, get the **AKS dns zone** that will be used to expose all of our apps.
 Ensure you use the correct **Resource group** name and **AKS** cluster.
-In this example command, we use the ones mentioned in the **Setup Guide**:
+In this example command, we use the ones mentioned in the **Setup Guide** (Remember that it will follow the naming aksSUFFIX):

 ```
-az aks show -n mlaks -g hands-on-lab --query addonProfiles.httpApplicationRouting.config.HTTPApplicationRoutingZoneName -o table
+az aks show -n aksSUFFIX -g hands-on-lab --query addonProfiles.httpApplicationRouting.config.HTTPApplicationRoutingZoneName -o table
 ```

 Take note of the output and place it in the **AKS_DOMAIN** property.